nexgencodecamp/typespeed/README.md

 Add login functionality
 Add a subscription & payment facility
 Add a you lose feature
-Add modes
 High scores
-Add a pause function
+Add a pause function in training mode
-Add a flashing cursor
 Add speech bubbles to training mode

 ## Features Completed
 Add scenes
 Add a start scene
     - Add a start button
 Scoring
     - Plus points for each word
     - Minus points for each word that 'escapes'
-    - Minus points for each guess the player gets wrong

-Add sound capability
+    - Minus points for each guess the player gets wrong Add sound capability
 Add multiple levels
+Add a flashing cursor
+Add modes